Turbo Takeaways

 High Interest Rates

-Even if the loan is interest-free, if you finance it with your credit card and don’t pay your balance in full, you’ll pay high interest fees on the transaction.
+Even if the loan is interest-free, if you finance it with your credit card and don’t pay your balance in full, you’ll typically pay high interest fees on the transaction.

 Hidden Fees

-Some BNPL lenders charge late fees and service fees.
-Charges for late or missed payments can be up to $15.
-Some lenders also charge installment fees to set up a plan or a payment rescheduling fee if you make changes to your account.
-Fee structures vary by lender, so it’s important to check costs before you sign up.
+A few lenders also charge installment fees to set up a plan or a payment rescheduling fee if you make changes to your account.
+Fee structures vary by lender, so it’s essential to review costs before signing up.

 Negative Impact on Credit Scores